timdeangeo/RefractionSeismograph/README.md

 # RefractionSeismograph
-Build your own refraction seismograph using Arduino
+Build your own refraction seismograph using Arduino components.